 - Copy the student's task, glossary of terms, and response sheets.
-Make one set of copies for each student. - This assessment item presents a problem which can be solved by using the basic elements of dance with any dance style or genre, such as ballet, ballroom, creative movement, drill, ethnic, folk, hip-hop, historical, jazz, modern, musical theatre, and tap.
+Make one set of copies for each student. - This assessment presents a problem which can be solved by using the basic elements of dance with any style or genre, such as ballet, ballroom, creative movement, drill, ethnic, folk, hip-hop, historical, jazz, modern, musical theatre, and tap.
 Any style of movement can be performed with a variety of space, time, and energy elements, chosen to express the particular ideas, feelings, and/or images asked for in the assessment.
-If you work within a particular dance style or genre, the dance style or genre may influence your choice of visual art prints (see next bullet). - Provide a selection of four or five visual art prints expressing various styles, mediums, subjects, cultures, and feelings (in alignment with the policies and expectations of your school district's board).
-One resource is Mark Harden's Artchive (www.artchive.com). - Provide students with three to four choices of music; the selection should include a variety of tempos and dynamics and musical styles and genres.
-Examples of combinations: Kandinsky's Improvisations paired with Wagner's Ring cycle or Stravinsky's Firebird; or any visual artwork by Monet paired with any musical work by Debussy.
+If you work within a particular dance style or genre, that style or genre may influence the choice of poetry. - Choose two or three poems to offer as options.
+The kinds of poems that are best for inspiring dance are short, with clear images, lively verbs, and descriptive adjectives and adverbs.
+The following poems, taken from Poetry Out Loud: National Recitation Project (www.poetryoutloud.org), are some recommended examples: "Under the Vulture-tree" by David Bottoms, "Thoughts in a Zoo" by Countee Cullen, "Garden" by H.D., "Hope is the thing with feathers" by Emily Dickinson, "Fire and Ice" by Robert Frost, "Mother to Son" by Langston Hughes, "Eagle Poem" by Joy Harjo, "Ars Poetica" by Archibald MacLeish, "The Arrow and the Song" by Henry Wadsworth Longfellow, "Catch a Little Rhyme" by Eve Merriam, "Up-Hill" by Christina Rossetti, "Riprap" by Gary Snyder, "The Luggage" by Constance Urdang, and "Deliberate" by Amy Uyematsu.

-- Musical accompaniment should have no lyrics and should be at least two minutes long. - Students may choose part of a musical selection for their performance. - Students may choose to perform without music. - Remind students to perform each movement to its fullest extent.
+- Prior to the start of the assessment, allow each student to choose a poem from among the options you've provided. - Provide a selection of instrumental music (without words), being sure to include an example of each of the three tempos (fast, medium, and slow).
+The students may choose musical accompaniment or opt to perform without music. - Remind students to perform each movement to its fullest extent.
 An example of fullest extent for a jumping jack would be an X with arms and legs fully stretched and spread out to create a full X. (A "wilted X" is the opposite, with arms and legs not fully extended.
 A wilted X is not acceptable.) - Students must perform in bare feet or appropriate dance/athletic shoes for safety. - The recorder must be set up in a defined space so that the performer can be seen at all times. - As an alternative to a written response, you may permit students to: - Respond orally.
-You should make a video or audio recording to document students' responses.
-Coach students to face the recording device when responding.
+Make a recording to document their responses.
+Coach students who are being recorded to face the recording device.
 Students may have a copy of the response sheet when being recorded, or you can state the questions.
-Ask students to begin by clearly stating their names/numbers and grade level into the recording device. - Dictate their responses to the teacher or an instructional aide, who will write them down. - Students may use resources that are visible in the testing classroom, but the teacher may not prompt or coach students during the assessment. - When you are administering the assessment, students may ask questions to clarify the process.
+Ask students to begin by clearly stating their names/numbers and grade levels into the recording device. - Dictate their responses to the teacher or an instructional aide, who will write them down. - Students may use resources that are visible in the testing classroom, you may not prompt or coach students during the assessment. - When you are administering the assessment, students may ask questions to clarify the process.
 You should encourage students to ask questions at any time throughout the administration of the assessment.